-Gorilla Gold Mines Ltd ('Gorilla', 'GG8' or 'the Company'), is pleased to announce further high-grade assay results from recent diamond drilling at its 100%-owned Mulwarrie Gold Project, located 60km from its Comet Vale Project and close to multiple operating gold processing facilities just north of Kalgoorlie in Western Australia's Goldfields.
+Gorilla Gold Mines Ltd ('Gorilla', 'GG8' or 'the Company'), is pleased to announce further drilling results from recent diamond drilling at its 100%-owned Mulwarrie Gold Project, located 60km from its Comet Vale Project and close to multiple operating gold processing facilities just north of Kalgoorlie in Western Australia's Goldfields.

-This release reports high-grade assay results from drilling targeting down-dip extensions of the known mineralisation at the Mulwarrie Project, outside the current MRE envelope.
-This is the final batch of assay results to be incorporated in the impending MRE upgrade for Mulwarrie, which is on track to be finalised this quarter.
+This release reports significant new high-grade assay results from drilling targeting down-dip extensions as well as shallow in-fill of the known mineralisation at the Mulwarrie Project.